goldenharpmedia/aurum/README.md

 <br>

+## Contributing

+If you would like to contribute to Aurum, please fork the `main` branch, make your changes, and then create a pull request to merge the new branch into `main`.
+All changes will be reviewed by our team, so be sure to review before submitting.

+NOTE: This repository is for the framework itself.
+This framework is hosted as part of the Aurum website (`root` of this repo correlates to [au.goldenharpmedia.com/framework](https://au.goldenharpmedia.com/framework)).
+To make contributions to the Aurum website, please visit the [Aurum Website repository](https://github.com/goldenharpmedia/aurum-website).

 ## Setting Up

 Simply fork this repo to include your own version in your project (and to make changes if you wish), or reference one of the following URLs to access it as a hosted resource: